Split Testing Vs A/B Testing: When to use what

 The difference between split testing and A/B testing

-A/B testing, is a testing method where a control version is compared to a variety of small, single changes of that control version to find out which version performs the best.
+A/B testing is a testing method where a control version is compared to a variety of small, single changes of that control version to determine which version performs the best.

 Here’s an example of these tests in action:

 If you wanted to split test one of your website’s pages, you would send a portion of your traffic to the “control” page and the other portion to the “variation” page.
 These landing pages should have the same conversion goal (download an e-book, share your email, etc.).
 But there should be a difference in the design of the pages, like different headlines, different forms, or different photos.
 These pages should be hosted on different URLs.